 The photos have been captioned, and you may be able to comment on any of them

-Now that you’ve read to the end, the plan for my newsletter is in the high season (now), blog every two weeks and, for the weeks in between, send an email (though at first, it might be once a month until I get a few subscribers).
-Then in the low season (6-7 months of the year), blog once, email once per month.
+Now that you’ve read to the end, I have a plan to have a newsletter.
+Generally, it’ll be once a month.
 Each email will have a link to the latest blog post, but the point is have content only for subscribers: Q&As from readers, DIY projects, and timely news you can use – all while keeping it short and sweet.
 So please enter your email!
+I’m waiting to attain a certain number of subscribers before I begin.